KDeBenon/Java_Homework_ISQS/README.md

-Java files are located in the "src" folder.
+Java files are located in the "src" folder or you can download as a zip file.